sp2quantum/gatekeeper-firmware/README.md

 This firmware uses the official PlatformIO ststm32 platform for Arduino Giga builds.

-A full guide on the code structure is being developed and this section will be periodically updated.
+A full guide on the code structure is being developed and can currently be found [here](https://share.note.sx/n340o95a#1ld68Rexy9NMUivdsulvSYpptsx1KMYcsj4a4mlvtj4).
+The location of these docs may change in the future, but a link to the newest docs will always be on this GitHub repository.

 ## License